What is Coral?

-The coral reef ecosystem is located around a living coral reef.
-The coral reef ecosystem specifically identifies life forms found in the coral reef environment.
+The coral reef ecosystems are located around a living coral reef.
+The ecosystem identifies specific life forms found in the coral reef environment.

-The life forms that live in the coral reef ecosystem have adapted to life in a saltwater environment.
-Coral reef ecosystem topography involves the reef from the deepest depths of the living coral to the islands of coral sand that is formed around reefs.
-It can include
+The life forms that live in the coral reef have adapted to life in a saltwater environment.
+The coral topography involves the reef from the deepest depths of the living coral to the islands of coral sand that is formed around reefs.

-Coral reef ecosystems may have similar conditions as other aquatic ecosystems underlying criteria for classification, but their life forms are able to exist in the symbiotic relationships needed between coral reef ecosystem to sustain life.
-In all the warm oceans of the world the coral reef ecosystem offers a diverse choice of issues for life forms and plant life to deal with.
+Coral reef ecosystems may have similar conditions as other aquatic ecosystems underlying criteria for classification, but their life forms can exist in the symbiotic relationships needed between the ecosystem to sustain life.
+In all the warm oceans of the world, the coral reef offers a diverse choice of issues for life forms and plant life to deal with.

-In studies of coral reef ecosystem, the predatory nature of some forms of life will mark the food chain of the particular area.
-Whales and dolphins exist in the coral reef ecosystem.
-In the coral reef ecosystem the food chain begins with the largest predatory mammals and fish and will continue down through the strata of life forms to the smallest poly and coral life.
-They make the top of the food chain with fish such as sharks and large predators like turtles and sting rays.
+In studies of the ecosystem, the predatory nature of some forms of life will mark the food chain of the particular area.
+Whales and dolphins exist.
+In this specific ecosystem, the food chain begins with the largest predatory mammals and fish and will continue down through the strata of life forms to the smallest poly and coral life.
+They make the top of the food chain with fish such as sharks and large predators like turtles and stingrays.

-The impact of human activity on the coral reef ecosystem may not at first be discernable, but study would give an idea of how man has changed the balance of life in any aquatic ecosystem.
-When looking at the coral reef ecosystem it is important to understand the changes that have taken place over the last hundred years.
-Not only through the act of fishing, does human activity impact on the coral reef ecosystem, but activities such as fertilization of crops can effect the delicate balance in the marine environment.
-Toxins washing into the tidal zones, plastics floating through a marine ecosystem, long lines, waste material and oil spills can damage a fragile coral reef ecosystem.
+The impact of human activity may not at first be discernable, but a study would give an idea of how man has changed the balance of life in any aquatic ecosystem.
+When looking at the ecosystem, it is essential to understand the changes that have taken place over the last hundred years.
+Not only through the act of fishing, does human activity impact on the coral reef, but activities such as fertilization of crops can affect the delicate balance in the marine environment.
+Toxins washing into the tidal zones, plastics floating through an aquatic ecosystem, long lines, waste material and oil spills can damage a fragile ecosystem.